aliziaeijazi/AliZiaeiJazi/README.md

 -------------------
 I Am studing Computer Engineering at Isfahan University of technology

-🔭 I’m currently working on Html , Css, Js , Photoshop , Indesign

-🌱 I’m currently learning Reactjs
+🌱 I’m currently learning ReactJs , Linux

 <!--
 **aliziaeijazi/AliZiaeiJazi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.